- Full Itinerary

 Accommodations at the Amado Territory Inn (B,L,D)

 We offer an optional bird walk along the Santa Cruz River early in the morning, or a chance to visit a very special local feeder site that has an excellent pollination garden.
-We then pack up and drive to Tucson for flights out after 12:00 PM.
+We then pack up and drive to Tucson for flights out.
 (B)

 Cost of the Journey